What you need to know:

 An Open Data Watch survey in 2018, found that Kenya had the lowest availability of gender data in 15 countries surveyed across sub-Saharan Africa.
 A national gender statistics assessment conducted by UN Women in Kenya in the same year found that most counties lacked the necessary infrastructure and capacity to collect and manage gender differentiated data.

 As part of its global ‘Women Count’ initiative, UN Women and its partners seek to plug material gaps in our knowledge about women and girls in Kenya that make it virtually impossible to track the country’s progress towards achieving Sustainable Development Goal 5 on gender equality and the empowerment of all women and girls by 2030.

 Consequently, officials and activists – armed with the mantra ‘You can’t change what you can’t measure’ – have been seeking to bridge the gap by collecting data on a wide range of issues faced by women and girls.

 In Kenya, significant foundational blocks have been laid towards closing the gender data gap.
 These include training a new cadre of government statisticians on collecting gender data and incorporating it into key government policies and planning documents such as the Economic Survey 2020, including considerations for gender-responsive budgetary allocations towards response and recovery plans for Covid-19.

 Given the limited data availability, these partners are embarking on a rapid gender assessment that will seek to establish the differentiated impact of Covid-19 on the socio-economic wellbeing of women, men, girls and boys to provide appropriate programme and policy recommendations.

 In the spirit of Labour Day – UN Women pays tribute to workers’ sacrifices in achieving economic and social rights all over the world.

-Anne Mutavati is UN Women Kenya Country Director
+Anna Mutavati is UN Women Kenya Country Director